GLENNXV/CS1XA3/project01/README.md

 ## Backup and Delete / Restore
 Description:
-* Using the read command, prompt the user to choose the method to filter like below, and whether to show just files or both files and directories.
+* Using the read command, prompt the user to choose the method to filter like below, and whether to show
+    * just files
+    * both files and directories.
 * List all files in the repo that matches the requirements.
 * The files can be filtered by
     * Filename extensions